garcia32092/D280-PA/README.md

-# WorldMapApp
+# D280App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.
+These achievements showcase my proficiency in frontend technologies, specifically in SVG creation, Angular development, and TypeScript programming.
+The project not only demonstrates my ability to create visually appealing and interactive components but also highlights my skills in integrating external data sources for a comprehensive user experience.

 ## Development server